MoonWalker440/Music-Megathread/README.md

 - [Replay Mix Plus](https://github.com/soreikomori/ReplayMixPlus) - A playlist generator for YouTube Music

 - [discord-music-presence](https://github.com/ungive/discord-music-presence) - Music Presence shows your friends on Discord what music you are listening to.

+- [Tracklist](https://tracklist.it/) - The place to share and discover new music daily 🎧.

 ### ▷ Metadata Editor / File Renaming / Tagging And More